 A grade of C or higher is required in EDUC P254.
-A grade of C+ or higher is required in E131, E232, EDUC M342, and EDUC M343.
+A grade of C+ or higher is required in E131, E218, E232, EDUC M342, and EDUC M343.

-Those courses marked with an asterisk have admission to the Teacher Education Program of the School of Education, including qualifying scores on the CASA, ACT (24) or SAT (1100), as a prerequisite.
-For more information about admission to the Teacher Education Program see http://education.indiana.edu/undergraduate/apply/.
+Those courses marked with an asterisk have admission to the Teacher Education Program (TEP) of the School of Education as a prerequisite.
+Prerequisites for admission to the TEP are marked with an (^) and should be completed by the fourth semester of coursework.
+For more information about admission to the Teacher Education Program please contact the Music Education Department.
+To apply to TEP, please visit https://education.indiana.edu/admissions/apply/undergraduate/index.html.

-See "General Education Requirements" under Curricula for Bachelor's Degrees in Music in this bulletin, and COLL P155 Public Oral Communication (3 cr.).
+See "General Education Requirements" under Curricula for Bachelor's Degrees in Music in this bulletin.